A copy of the 2018 Annual Report has been submitted to the

-The information below, which is extracted from the 2017 Annual Report, is included solely for the purpose of complying with DTR 6.3.5 and the requirements it imposes on issuers as to how to make public annual financial reports.
-This announcement is not a substitute for reading the full 2017 Annual Report.
-Page, note, and section references in the text below refer to page numbers, note and section references in the 2017 Annual Report.
+The information below, which is extracted from the 2018 Annual Report, is included solely for the purpose of complying with DTR 6.3.5 and the requirements it imposes on issuers as to how to make public annual financial reports.
+It should be read in conjunction with TechnipFMC’s preliminary results announcement released on

 We are uniquely positioned to deliver greater efficiency across project lifecycles from concept to project delivery and beyond.
 Through innovative technologies and improved efficiencies, our offering unlocks new possibilities for our clients in developing their oil and gas resources.